OCHA-DAP/hdx-signals/ENVIRONMENT.md

 - `HS_EMAIL`: HDX Signals email used as the sender in any Mailchimp campaigns.
 - `HS_SURVEY_LINK`: Link to the Mailchimp feedback survey contained at the bottom of all emails.
+- `HS_ADMIN_NAME`: Name to be recorded for user who triaged and sent email.
+It's required to complete the triaging process

 ## OpenAI